An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Introduction

-In Section \ref{sec:mesh:admin} we present the mesh administration technique and its integration with the discretization domain.
-We address basic operations, such as the refinement/coarsening and the identification of neighbors and siblings, and discuss the memory and computational costs.
-In Section \ref{sec:num:exper} we present three numerical experiments: a generic one exhibiting the properties of the mesh administration technique, as well as applications in a Euler system and a cancer invasion model.
+The rest of the paper is structured as follows: in Section~\ref{sec:mesh:admin} we present the mesh administration technique, address basic operations, such as the refinement/coarsening and the identification of neighbours and siblings, and discuss the memory usage and computational costs.
+In Section~\ref{sec:num:exper} we present three numerical experiments: a generic one exhibiting the properties of the mesh administration technique, as well as applications in a Euler system and a cancer invasion model.
 We discuss the basic ingredients of the numerical methods and the AMR technique we use.